 * Awarded 3 1/2 stars by Video Librarian

-* Highly successful American Public Television broadcast run on PBS stations around the country, with almost 4,000 telecasts since 2015, making the film available to over 255 million viewers!
+* Highly successful American Public Television broadcast run on PBS stations around the country, with over 4,000 telecasts between 2015-2018, reaching 94% of the country, making the film available to over 255 million viewers!

 ***Please note: only US orders go through New Day Films.
 For orders outside of the U.S., please visit: http://www.fixedthemovie.com/shop/